sunne-cl/calcux/README.md

 ## Installation

 You can download the application from the [Releases](https://github.com/sunne-cl/calcux/releases) page.
-Choose the version that suits your needs:

 ## Usage